Cha Cha Slide

-"Cha-Cha Slide" (or "Casper Slide Part 2") is a line dance song by American musician Mr. C the Slide Man (also known as DJ Casper).
+"Cha-Cha Slide" (or "Casper Slide Part 2") is a line dance song by the American musician DJ Casper, released under the alias Mr. C the Slide Man.
 The song was released as a single in August 2000 and spent five weeks on the Billboard Hot 100 chart, peaking at number 83.
 Four years later, "Cha-Cha Slide" became a hit in Europe and Australia, especially in the United Kingdom, where it topped the UK Singles Chart in March 2004.

 History

 "Casper Slide" Parts 1 & 2

 DJ Casper (Willie Perry Jr.) originally wrote "The Cha-Cha Slide" as a step aerobics routine for his nephew, David Wilson, who was working at the time as a fitness trainer at Bally Total Fitness Health Club in Chicago's Hyde Park neighborhood.
 In its original form, the song was just a set of instructions of the original version of the song, titled "Casper Slide Part 1" in January 1998 using "Plastic Dreams" by Jaydee as the musical track.

 The song was inspired by the Chicago stepping movement, where DJ Casper cut a notable figure in the clubs.
 Wilson went so far as to compare his uncle's dancing prowess to MC Hammer.
 Because Casper did not own "Plastic Dreams", he hired a band to record an instrumental track at the home studio of Fred Johnson with the help of Hollywood Scott, band leader for the Platinum Band.
 He called this version of the song "Casper Slide Part 2."

 Musically, the song utilizes a four-on-the-floor house rhythm.

-Perry recorded and released the song at his own expense, and manufactured copies and distributed them with the help of Gardner Douglas ("Cisco"), owner of the Cisco's Music World record stores in Chicago, Illinois.
-It was publicly released August 2, 2000.
+Perry recorded and released the song at his own expense.
+He manufactured copies and distributed them with the help of Gardner Douglas ("Cisco"), owner of the Cisco's Music World record stores in Chicago, Illinois.
+It was publicly released on August 2, 2000.